-Bulgaria is heavily dependent on its exports, which go mainly to the EU and Turkey.
-The country has retained excellent industrial know-how (steel, chemicals, electronics, defence and IT), which is complemented by low wages.
-In the last 10 years (2010-2020), total exports have grown strongly, e.g. merchandise exports grew by 54%.
-Bulgaria was also hit hard by Covid-19, not least because of global trade problems.
-However, thanks to the measures taken by the government, the country was able to avoid a high recession (“only” 4.1% in 2020).
+Bulgaria is heavily dependent on its exports, which mainly go to the EU and Turkey.
+The country has retained excellent industrial expertise (steel, chemicals, electronics, defence and IT), which is complemented by low wages.
+In the last 10 years (2010-2020), total exports have grown strongly, e.g. exports of goods grew by 54%.

-According to the Swiss Federal Office for Customs and Border Security (BAZG), Swiss exports to Bulgaria have increased annually, except in 2020, so since 2011 to 2021 a very positive dynamic can be observed – exports have grown by 70% and amounted to CHF 454 million.
-Switzerland exports mainly pharmaceutical products, electrical machinery and industrial goods, and plastic products.
+According to the Swiss Federal Office for Customs and Border Security (FOCBS), Swiss exports to Bulgaria increased annually, with the exception of 2020, when exports grew by 70% and totalled CHF 454 million.
+Switzerland mainly exports pharmaceutical products, electrical machinery and industrial goods as well as plastic products.
 Most Bulgarian goods imported by Switzerland are chemicals, textiles and clothing, electrical chains and motors.
-As far as services imports from Bulgaria are concerned, these are mainly IT services, in particular the outsourcing system provided by around 1000 Bulgarian start-ups, and the development of software for companies.
-Behind increased service exports is the tourism sector.
-41,000 Swiss tourists visited Bulgaria in 2019.
+Imports of services from Bulgaria are mainly IT services, in particular the outsourcing system provided by around 1000 Bulgarian start-ups, and the development of software for companies.
+The tourism sector is behind increased exports of services.

-Market informationen Switzerland Global Enterprise: Economic report SECO, Business Guide, Legal provision, Basic Addresses
+Market information Switzerland Global Enterprise: Economic report SECO, Business Guide, Basic Addresses

 EDA: Travel advice and representations